mdfarragher/DLR/Regression/HousePricePrediction/README.md

 We call **TestBatch** to test the neural network on the 16-record test batch.
 The method returns the error for the batch, and we again add up the errors for each batch and divide by the number of batches.

-That gives us the average error in the neural network predictions on the test partition at the end of this epoch.
+That gives us the average error in the neural network predictions on the test partition for this epoch.

 After training completes, the training and testing errors for each epoch will be available in the **trainingError** and **testingError** arrays.
 Let's use XPlot to create a nice plot of the two error curves so we can check for overfitting:

 ```csharp
 // plot the error graph